Last Updated: November 26, 2021

-Our economy is leaving most Canadians worse off.
+Our economy is leaving most Canadians worse off, with similar trends across OECD countries.
 Jobs aren't working for most people, because wages are not growing faster than costs of living.
 A key reason for this is that technology is cheaper than workers.
 We are in the fourth industrial revolution, and the job and wage displacement is accelerating.

-When The Globe and Mail quotes the head of the World Economic Forum saying “it’s time for a massive reset of capitalism”, when billionaire investor Ray Dalio says that capitalism is not working for most people, when former Conservative Prime Minister Brian Mulroney says a guaranteed basic income needs to be looked at with “great priority”, and even Canada’s former Bank of Canada Governor Stephen Poloz called for an ongoing CERB-like mechanism - the time for band-aid solutions and incremental measures is over.
+When billionaire investor Ray Dalio says that capitalism is not working for most people, when former Conservative Prime Minister Brian Mulroney says a guaranteed basic income needs to be looked at with “great priority”, and even Canada’s former Bank of Canada Governor Stephen Poloz called for an ongoing CERB-like mechanism—the time for band-aid solutions and incremental measures is over.

 The COVID-19 pandemic has laid bare the financial precarity that has long plagued Canadians.
 Too many of us discovered we were surviving close to the edge of insolvency.
 The warning signs were clear but went unheeded.
 For decades, average Canadians have seen it become harder and harder to find good paying work and support rising costs of living.

 Technology is now cheaper than workers.
-It is claiming an ever-greater share of the value being created for those who own the capital at the expense of the middle class and workers’ wage growth.
+It is claiming an ever-greater share of the value being created for those who own the capital at the expense of workers’ wage growth.

 As a result of these trends, most Canadians have been undercompensated for decades, spurring increased wealth and income inequality.